rayjc/ml-pca-foreground-removal/README.md

         then separates foreground and background into _output/_.
         After executing the command, you may also consider checking _input-preprocessed/_ to get an idea what has been stored into the .pkl file.
 Note: All three commands can be ran without optional arguments.
 For the first trial run, I would recommend running `python removeForeground.py train` without any additional arguments.
 If your machine has more memory available, you could try running the larger _.pkl_ file.
+You can view help message by running `python removeForground.py --help`.

 ### Included:
 * source code